symfony/symfony-docs/frontend/encore/url-loader.rst

-Inlining Images & Fronts in CSS
+Inlining Images & Fonts in CSS
 ===============================

 A simple technique to improve the performance of web applications is to reduce